 |

 The promotion of work-life balance through workstyle reform is key for promoting diversity and also, we position that balance as being indispensable for corporate development and are initiating it positively.
-Through such measures as flexible hours, taking accumulated holidays by unit of hours, and the use of the system for working at home, the employees are now able to work in more flexible and more diverse ways.
+We have created an environment in which we can increase productivity and achieve results by offering flexible working options regardless of location or time through the use of flexible working hours or taking accumulated holidays by unit of hours, as well as the use of the telework system, which was expanded throughout the company from fiscal 2021.

 We aim to create a workplace environment in which all employees with disabilities are able to grow their abilities and work together in harmony, respecting each other’s personalities and individuality, without being separated by the presence or absence of disabilities.